Katarina Zavatska: Professional

-Zavatska made her WTA Tour main-draw debut at the 2017 Malaysian Open, where she was given a wildcard to compete against Magda Linette.
+Zavatska made her WTA Tour main-draw debut at the 2017 Malaysian Open, where she was given a wildcard but lost in the first round to Magda Linette.

-She won her first WTA tournament match at the 2018 Morocco Open, where she beat wildcard Diae El Jardi, in straight sets.
-Then, she went on to win her second-round match in three sets, against lucky loser Alexandra Dulgheru.
+She won her first WTA Tour match at the 2018 Morocco Open, where she beat wildcard Diae El Jardi in straight sets.
+She went on to win her second-round match in three sets against Alexandra Dulgheru.